severalnines/ansible-clustercontrol/README.md

 ### Admin Credentials and License

 At the moment, the following options are configurable for ClusterControl.
-All of them are self-explanatory so we leave it with no description (default is `set: false`:
+All of them are self-explanatory so we leave it with no description (default is `set: false`).

 Example usage:
 ```yml